kaidaniel/stanly/README.md

 3. Write python -> IR lowering.
 4. Generalise dictionaries to `dictionary * type-tag` (DataFrame = `dict * "pandas.DataFrame"`).
 5. Handle reference variables (`read_sql` returns a reference to external data).
+6. Handle incomplete programs (treat function arguments symbolically).
-6. Write pandas -> IR lowering.
+7. Write pandas -> IR lowering.

 [^1]: A collecting semantics is a set containing all the results a program might possibly have.
 For example, the collecting semantics of the python program `0 if x else 1` with `x` is the set `{0, 1}`.